gitter-badger/kuzminki/README.md

 ```

 #### Cache
 The query can be cached.
-That way the statement will by built once.
+That way the statement will by built once and the performance will be the same as with a raw query.
 ```scala
 // no arguments